-Located in generators/example/src/main/scala/ConfigMixins.scala is a mixin that provides support for adding RoCC accelerators to specific tiles in your SoC.
-Named MultiRoCCKey, this key allows you to attach RoCC accelerators based on the hartId of the tile.
+Located in generators/chipyard/src/main/scala/ConfigFragments.scala is a config fragment that provides support for adding RoCC accelerators to specific tiles in your SoC.
+Named MultiRocckey, this key allows you to attach RoCC accelerators based on the hartId of the tile.
 For example, using this allows you to create a 8 tile system with a RoCC accelerator on only a subset of the tiles.
 An example is shown below with two BOOM cores, and one Rocket tile with a RoCC accelerator (Hwacha) attached.

 '''

-class DualLargeBoomAndHwachaRocketConfig extends Config(
+class LargeBoomAndHwachaRocketConfig extends Config(

+new chipyard.iobinders.WithUARTAdapter ++

+new chipyard.iobinders.WithTieOffInterrupts ++

+new chipyard.iobinders.WithBlackBoxSimMem ++

+new chipyard.iobinders.WithTiedOffDebug ++

+new chipyard.iobinders.WithSimSerial ++

+new testchipip.WithTSI ++

+new chipyard.config.WithBootROM ++

+new chipyard.config.WithUART ++

+new chipyard.config.WithMultiRoCC ++

+// support

+→heterogeneous rocc

-new WithTSI ++
+new chipyard.config.WithMultiRoCCHwacha(1) ++

+// put hwacha

+→on hart-2 (rocket)

-new WithNoGPIO ++
+new chipyard.config.WithL2TLBs(1024) ++

-new WithBootROM ++
+new chipyard.config.WithRenumberHarts ++

-new WithUART ++
+new boom.common.WithLargeBooms ++

-new freechips.rocketchip.subsystem.WithInclusiveCache ++
+new boom.common.WithNBoomCores(1) ++

 new freechips.rocketchip.subsystem.WithNoMMIOPort ++

 new freechips.rocketchip.subsystem.WithNoSlavePort ++

-new WithMultiRoCC ++

-// support heterogeneous rocc

-new WithMultiRoCCHwacha(2) ++

-// put hwacha on hart-2.

-\rightarrow (rocket)

-new boom.common.WithRenumberHarts ++

-new boom.common.WithLargeBooms ++
+new freechips.rocketchip.subsystem.WithInclusiveCache ++

-new boom.common.WithNBoomCores(2) ++
+new freechips.rocketchip.subsystem.WithNExtTopInterrupts(0) ++

 new freechips.rocketchip.subsystem.WithNBigCores(1) ++

+new freechips.rocketchip.subsystem.WithCoherentBusTopology ++

 new freechips.rocketchip.system.BaseConfig)

 '''

 In this example, the WithRenumberHarts relabels the hartId's of all the BOOM/Rocket cores.
-Then after that is applied to the parameters, the WithMultiRoCCHwacha mixin assigns a Hwacha accelerator to a particular hartId (in this case, the hartId of 2 corresponds to the Rocket core).
-Finally, the WithMultiRoCC mixin is called.
-This mixin sets the BuildRoCC key to use the MultiRoCCKey instead of the default.
+Then after that is applied to the parameters, the WithMultiRocchwacha config fragment assigns a Hwacha accelerator to a particular hartId (in this case, the hartId of 2 corresponds to the Rocket core).
+Finally, the WithMultiRoCC config fragment is called.
+This config fragment sets the BuildRoCC key to use the MultiRoCCKey instead of the default.
 This must be used after all the RoCC parameters are set because it needs to override the BuildRoCC parameter.
 If this is used earlier in the configuration sequence, then MultiRoCC does not work.

-This mixin can be changed to put more accelerators on more cores by changing the arguments to cover more hartId's (i.e. WithMultiRoCCHwacha(0,1,3,6,...)).
+This config fragment can be changed to put more accelerators on more cores by changing the arguments to cover more hartId's (i.e. WithMultiRoCCHwacha (0, 1, 3, 6, ...)).

-Integrating Custom Chisel Projects into the Generator Build System
+2.6.2 Integrating Custom Chisel Projects into the Generator Build System